1242035/spree/guides/src/content/user/shipments/calculators.md

 ## Calculators

-A Calculator is the component of the Spree shipping system responsible for calculating the shipping price for each available [Shipping Method](/user/shipments/shipping_methods.html).
+A Calculator is the component of the Viauco shipping system responsible for calculating the shipping price for each available [Shipping Method](/user/shipments/shipping_methods.html).

-Spree ships with 5 default calculators:
+Viauco ships with 5 default calculators:

 * [Flat rate (per order)](#flat-rate-per-order)
 * [Flat rate (per item)](#flat-rate-per-item)